AdobeDocs/commerce-operations.en/help/installation/prerequisites/security.md

 ## Opening Ports In Your Firewall {#install-iptables}

 Depending on your security requirements, you might find it necessary to open port 80 and other ports in your firewall.
-Because of the sensitive nature of networking security, Magento strongly recommends you consult with your IT department before proceeding.
+Because of the sensitive nature of networking security, Adobe strongly recommends that you consult with your IT department before proceeding.
 Following are some suggested references:

 *  Ubuntu: [Ubuntu documentation page](https://help.ubuntu.com/community/IptablesHowTo)
 *  CentOS: [CentOS how-to](https://wiki.centos.org/HowTos/Network/IPTables).